South Carolina business calendar

 SEPT.
 25

-WOMEN IN CONSTRUCTION: The newly formed Palmetto chapter 385 the National Association of Women in Construction meets.
+WOMEN IN CONSTRUCTION: The newly formed Palmetto Chapter 385 of the National Association of Women in Construction meets.
 6:30 p.m.
 Charleston Electrical Contractors Association, 2230 Technical Parkway, North Charleston.
 Contact Janet Bates at jbates@cfevans.com for details.